Kell Tainer: Why "Runt"?

-- Flight Officer Hohass Ekwesh, callsign "Runt", from the X-Wing Series' Wraith Squadron books.
-He stands 2 meters tall (close to 6′7″, for those who don't know metric), but explains at his introduction that he's very undersized for his species.
+- X-Wing Series': Flight Officer Hohass Ekwesh, callsign "Runt", from the Wraith Squadron books.
+He stands two meters tall (close to 6'7", for those who don't know metric), but explains at his introduction that he's very undersized for his species.

-- Marshall from How I Met Your Mother is often teased by his brothers (7' and 7'1" respectively) for being a shrimpy 6′4″.
+- How I Met Your Mother: Marshall is often teased by his brothers (7' and 7'1" respectively) for being a "shrimpy" 6'4".

 - On Once Upon a Time the first giant introduced was one called "Tiny."
 While huge by human standards, his giant siblings are much larger than he is, making his Ironic Name not so ironic after all.

 - Süsü, a sárkány: The main character is an enormous one-headed dragon, but his siblings are even bigger and multiple head cases.